Q: How do I apply?

 Q: Is there any kind of funding to support participants financially?

 Yes, participants are eligible for financial support through the wrap-around support fund.
 Supports through this fund could include but are not limited to rent subsidy, tech support/equipment, dependant care, emergency assistance, and mental health supports.

 Q: What are the commitments required to complete the program?

 Q: I have been admitted; however, I have some questions before I make the final decision.
 Who can I contact?

 A: You can e-mail firstname.lastname@example.org.
 We will make sure the e-mail gets re-directed to the appropriate contact.

 Q: Can I defer admission to the program?

-  A: Yes, you can decline admission to the program, but please let us know as soon

-  as possible to allow us to give the opportunity to another applicant.
+A: Yes, you can defer admission to the program, but please let us know as soon as possible when you expect to return, to allow us to give the opportunity to another applicant.